nayed/vuthub/README.md

-# vuethub
+# Vuthub
-Just playing around with Github apis and Vue.js
+Just playing around with Github APIs and Vue.js